VCWVL/prog6221-poe-ST10277747Kiara/README.md

 ## 👩‍💻 Author and Module

 Developed by **Kiara Israel** as part of the PROG6221 Advanced Programming module, focusing on building an intelligent chatbot to promote cybersecurity awareness through engaging user interaction.
+This project showcases a full-featured WPF desktop chatbot that doesn’t just inform — it teaches, quizzes, tracks, and supports users on their cybersecurity journey.

+Thank you for your time.
+I’d be happy to answer any questions.
 ---